Almudena de Arteaga, 20th Duchess of the Infantado: House of the Infantado

 Following the approval of Law 33/2006, of 30 October, on the equality of men and women in the order of succession, Almudena, as the first-born daughter, became the main heir to the House of the Infantado, displacing her brother Íñigo, 20th Marquis of Tavara, who until a few years ago, as the first-born among men, was called to be the 20th Duke of the Infantado, and who died in 2012 in a plane crash, and his brother Iván, 16th Marquis of Armunia.

 On 17 November 2018, the succession in favor of the Duchy of the Infantado, as well as five other titles of nobility and dignities, was published in the Official State Gazette.

+Controversy

+In September 2024, Almudena seized a piece of land near the Manzanares Castle, previously ceded by her grandfather for the use and enjoyment of the town, effectively depriving the population of a playground for children.

+Later, in January 2025, she took back management of the Castle, closing it to the public.